Lotame/docs/lightning-tag/detailed-reference.md

 ## Lightning Tag Methods

-!> To ensure any of the below methods are available, ensure the `onTagReady` callback has returned else the below methods are not available yet.
+!> To ensure any of the below methods are available, ensure the `onTagReady` callback has returned

 ### collect()

-The `collect()` method is available to pass data to your Lotame DMP the Lotame javascript is loaded.
+The `collect()` method is available to pass data to your Lotame DMP after the Lotame javascript is loaded.
 An example use-case is tracking events such as user interaction with a video player on your site.

 ```javascript
 window.lotame_<lotameClientId>.collect({data});